Help Finding Providers

 Arkansas is enforcing its trigger ban to prohibit abortion entirely.

 Abortion will remain legal in California.
 The state’s highest court recognized abortion rights under the California Constitution in 1969, four years before Roe.
-In November, voters will have the opportunity to amend the state constitution to further protect abortion rights.
 State law protects the right to personal reproductive decisions.
 In November 2022, Californians approved Prop 1, which explicitly adds abortion and contraception rights to the state constitution.

 Abortion will remain legal in Colorado.
-In 2022, Colorado enacted a statutory protection for abortion as a fundamental right.
+In 2024, voters approved an amendment to the Colorado Constitution to protect abortion rights.
+In 2022, Colorado enacted a statutory protection for abortion as a fundamental right and, in 2023, Colorado enacted a comprehensive shield law.

 Abortion will remain legal in Connecticut.
 State law protects abortion and Connecticut has enacted additional laws to expand abortion access.